d0iasm/book.rvemu/src/hardware-components/02-memory.md

 ### Decode Stage

-The decode stage is almost the same as the previous step too and we'll add 2 new fields `funct3` and `funct7`. `funct3` is located from 12 to 14 bits and `funct7` is located from 25 to 31 bits as we can see in Fig 2.1 and 2.2.
-These fields and opcode select the type of operation.
+Load instructions are I-type and store instrucrtions are S-type format as we can see them in Fig 2.1. and 2.2.
+The positions for `rs1`, `funct3` (the 3 bits between `rs1` and `rd`), and `opcode` are the same position in the both format.

-As we can see in Fig 2.1 and 2.2, there are 2 ways of decoding immediate values.
+In RISC-V, there are many common positions in all formats, but decoding an immediate value is quite different depending on instructions, so we'll decode an immediate value in each operation.

 ![Fig 2.1 Load and store instructions in RV32I.](../img/1-2-1.png)